Operator learning meets inverse problems: A probabilistic perspective: Background on inverse problems

 The use of the notation $N$ and the choice of white noise are for the following reason.
 The idealized problem \eqref{eqn:stat_ip} is known to be equivalent---in a precise statistical sense \cite{cavalier2008nonparametric,abraham2020statistical}---to the nonparametric inverse regression problem

-where $\xi_n\diid \normal(0,1)$ are independent and identically distributed (i.i.d.) standard Gaussians and the $\{x_n\}$ are some observed design points in the domain $\Omega$.
+where $\xi_n\diid \normal(0,1)$ are independent and identically distributed (i.i.d.) standard Gaussians and the $\{x_n\}$ are some observed design points in the domain of function space $\cY$.
 Thus, $N$ represents the sample size of available data.
 The finite-sample problem~\eqref{eqn:stat_ip_regress} is also known as statistical inverse learning \cite{blanchard2018optimal,helin2024least}.

 Theoretical analysis is easier for the continuum model \eqref{eqn:stat_ip}.
-However, it must be carefully interpreted (i.e., in a weak sense) because $\norm{\xi}_{\cY}=\infty$ almost surely if $\cY$ is infinite-dimensional.
+However, it must be carefully interpreted (i.e., in a weak sense) because $\norm{\xi}_{\cY}=\infty$ almost surely if $\cY$ is infinite-dimensional; see the book \cite{gine2021mathematical} for more details about this technical point.
 Thus, infinite-dimensional statistical inverse problems are characterized by ``large'' noise realizations.
 The error in reconstructions of the parameter $u$ is measured on average with respect to the noise.
 The parameter $u$ is assumed to belong to a bounded set of functions, typically the unit ball in some smoothness class such as a Sobolev or Besov space.
 To solve the inverse problem, one develops estimators that aim to minimize the worst-case average error over this set of functions.
 This is the minimax framework, which enables the classification of estimators as minimax optimal or not \cite[Sec.~2]{cavalier2008nonparametric}.
+Linking back to \cref{sec:back_ip_prob_bayes}, there is also work that performs frequentist analysis of Bayesian estimators within the minimax optimality framework \cite{knapik2011bayesian,knapik2016bayes,knapik2018general,nickl2023bayesian}.